Microsoft makes Azure Machine Learning generally available, updates Azure IoT Edge services

 Today marks the kickoff for Microsoft Connect(); 2018, Microsoft’s annual cloud- and data-focused developer conference, and the Seattle company wasted no time getting down to business.
 It announced the general availability of Azure Machine Learning service, a cloud platform that enables developers to build, train, and deploy AI models, and updates to Azure Cognitive Services, a collection of natural language processing, speech recognition, and computer vision APIs.
 And it launched a more affordable Azure Cosmos DB tier, a turnkey solution for distributed cloud-based workloads.

 But that’s not all.
-Microsoft also took the wraps off of upgrades to Azure Stream Analytics on Azure IoT Edge, which processes data from IoT solutions locally; a new and improved Azure IoT Device Simulation Solution Accelerator; improvements to Azure IoT Remote Monitoring solution accelerator and Azure Time Series Insights; and Azure Maps enhancements.
+Microsoft also took the wraps off upgrades to Azure Stream Analytics on Azure IoT Edge, which processes data from IoT solutions locally; a new and improved Azure IoT Device Simulation Solution Accelerator; improvements to Azure IoT Remote Monitoring solution accelerator and Azure Time Series Insights; and Azure Maps enhancements.

 AI and Data